§ 105-243.1. Collection of tax debts.

 (c) Secrecy. - A contract for the collection of tax debts is conditioned on compliance with G.S.
 105-259.
 If a contractor violates G.S.
 105-259, the contract is terminated, and the Secretary must notify the contractor of the termination.
 A contractor whose contract is terminated for violation of G.S.
 105-259 is not eligible for an award of another contract under this section for a period of five years from the termination.
 These sanctions are in addition to the criminal penalties set out in G.S.
 105-259.

-(d) Fee. - A collection assistance fee is imposed on an overdue tax debt that remains unpaid 60 days or more after the tax debt is deemed collectible under G.S.
-105-241.22.
-In order to impose a collection assistance fee on a tax debt, the Department must notify the taxpayer that the fee will be imposed if the tax debt is not paid in full within 60 days after the date the notice of collection was mailed to the taxpayer.
+(d) Fee. - A collection assistance fee is imposed on an overdue tax debt.
+In order to impose a collection assistance fee on a tax debt, the Department must notify the taxpayer that the fee will be imposed in accordance with this section at least 60 days prior to its imposition.
+The fee notice may be included on the notice of collection.
 The fee is collectible as part of the debt.
 The Secretary may waive the fee pursuant to G.S.
 105-237 to the same extent as if it were a penalty.

 The amount of the collection assistance fee is twenty percent (20%) of the amount of the overdue tax debt.
 If a taxpayer pays only part of an overdue tax debt, the payment is credited proportionally to fee revenue and tax revenue.